Employment Discrimination

 Contact Lawyers for Justice

 These are not the only signs of workplace discrimination.
 If you feel your employer is engaging in any form of discriminatory behavior, our Glendale employment attorneys at Lawyers for Justice, PC will fight for your rights.
-Call 818-647-9323 today for a free consultation.
+Call 818-JUSTICE today for a free consultation.

 The best way to combat workplace discrimination and avoid retaliation is to let an employment lawyer fight on behalf of the discriminated employee.
 The discrimination attorney team at Lawyers for Justice, PC are a powerful force that fights for those who cannot fight for themselves.
 Best of all, the firm does not charge any up-front fees; victims of workplace discrimination only pay if they win their case.